Unil-SGC/unil-sgc.github.io/events/sgc-symposium24.md

 ## Posters

 If you wish to present your past or ongoing research with a poster on Friday afternoon, please indicate so in the registration form.
-There are still many slots available for poster presentations. **We encourage you to sign up and to re-use a poster you did present at a recent conference or event!**
+There are still many slots available for poster presentations.

+> :bulb: **We encourage you to sign up and to re-use a poster you did present at a recent conference or event!**
+>
+> Poster format: A0 portrait (other format could be accommodated as well)

 The poster session will be divided into two parts.
 First, each presenter will give a 2-minute presentation on a screen to introduce their research and provide context.
 For the remainder of the afternoon, attendees will be free to walk around, ask questions, and create network connections.